PlaidCloud/website/content/en/docs/reference/kubernetes-api/service-resources/endpoint-slice-v1.md

   - **ports.name** (string)

     The name of this port.
 All ports in an EndpointSlice must have a unique name.
-If the EndpointSlice is dervied from a Kubernetes service, this corresponds to the Service.ports[].name.
+If the EndpointSlice is dervied from a PlaidCloud service, this corresponds to the Service.ports[].name.
 Name must either be an empty string or pass DNS_LABEL validation: * must be no more than 63 characters long. * must consist of lower case alphanumeric characters or '-'. * must start and end with an alphanumeric character.
 Default is empty string.

   - **ports.appProtocol** (string)

     The application protocol for this port.
-This field follows standard Kubernetes label syntax.
+This field follows standard PlaidCloud label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
 Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.